-Hi, everyone!
-I’m Akshay, a Google Summer of Code student working with Hydra (A Python Software Foundation sub-org).
-This summer, I mostly worked on 2 projects for Hydra:
+Hey everyone!
+Akshay here, and I was a Google Summer of Code student chilling with Hydra (a cool sub-org of the Python Software Foundation).
+This summer, I basically split my time between two awesome projects for Hydra:

-It was a great experience and I loved working with Hydra CG.
-I got to learn a lot about Python, Semantic web, Hydra, Graph databases and many other things.
+It was a seriously great experience, and I had a blast working with Hydra CG.
+I learned a ton about Python, the Semantic Web, Hydra, Graph databases, and a bunch of other neat stuff.

-I’m very grateful to my mentors, Lorenzo and Kristian koci.
-They have been very responsive and helpful and it was great working with them.
-I would also like to thank Chris (a fellow student), it was a great experience collaborating with him.
+I’m super grateful to my mentors, Lorenzo and Kristian Koci.
+They were incredibly responsive and helpful, and it was a pleasure working with them.
+A big shout-out also goes to Chris, a fellow student – collaborating with him was awesome!

-Below is the summary and links to the work I did during the last 3 months.
+Below is a quick rundown and links to all the cool stuff I worked on over the last three months.

 GSoC Phase 1

-During the first phase of GSoC I and @chrizandr worked on Hydrus.
+During the first phase of GSoC, @chrizandr and I teamed up on Hydrus.

-Hydrus is basically a set of Python based tools for easier and efficient creation of Hypermedia driven REST-APIs.
-Hydrus utilizes the power of Linked Data to create a powerful REST APIs to serve data.
-Hydrus uses the Hydra(W3C) standard for creation and documentation of its APIs.
+Hydrus is basically a bunch of Python tools designed to make creating Hypermedia-driven REST-APIs way easier and more efficient.
+It taps into the power of Linked Data to whip up some seriously powerful REST APIs for serving data.
+Hydrus also uses the Hydra(W3C) standard for building and documenting its APIs, which is pretty neat.

 I wrote the following blog posts related to Hydrus and its architecture: